mreidy88/P1-Trade-Tracker/README.md

 Player data gathered.
 To be added to specified team pages.

+Update 2:  Team pages and home pages are pretty much done.
+Ready for data

 # Code Style
 Will be using JS, HTML, and CSS